agassoazanza/ML_Regression_Modelling/README.md

 (4) Model Development and Variable Selection, and
 (5) Model Comparison and Selection.

-Recommendations on how this expected revenue per customer might be increased are based on the highest performing model results and provided at the end.
+Recommendations on how this expected revenue per customer might be increased are based on the highest performing model results and provided briefly at the end.

 Note that for privacy and ownership reasons only the code used will be provided here (not the dataset used).